Here's the delivery: MLB newborns of 2020

 “It was tough leaving them,” Duffey said. “[Because of the pandemic], we had so much quality time that we never would have had [during a normal baseball schedule].
 At that point, flying was so up in the air, so I drove from Houston to Minneapolis.
 You’re sitting in the car going, ‘I don’t know if I want to leave.
 Do I even need to go at this point?’”

-Some of the players who opted out of the season made their decision with newborn children in mind.
+Some of the players who declined to play that season made their decision with newborn children in mind.
 Buster Posey and his wife, Kristen, who already had 8-year-old twins (son Lee and daughter Addison), had just finalized the adoption of twin girls Ada and Livvi, who were born prematurely at 32 weeks.
 Not wanting to put his babies at risk, the Giants’ star catcher walked away from the season and his $8 million prorated salary.

 “From a baseball standpoint, it was a tough decision,” Posey said at the time.
 “From a family standpoint and feeling like making a decision to protect our children, I think it was relatively easy."